Bineesh-pro/WeatherForPinCode/README.md

 ### Unit testing
 * Junit is used for unit testing
-* Amd Mockito is used for mocking the objects
+* And Mockito is used for mocking the objects